The Struggles Women Face in Friendships, Based On Their Myers-Briggs® Personality Types

 Quick and ingenious, ENTP women love generating conceptual possibilities and exploring theories about how the world works.
 They ask a lot of questions, explore new opportunities, and will often be the ones to actively debate and discuss intellectual concepts.

-The challenge female ENTPs face the most in friendships is that their radically honest side is often frowned upon or taken offense to.
+The challenge I’ve seen with female ENTPs is that their radically honest side is often frowned upon or taken offense to.
 ENTPs enjoy debating and analyzing everything from religion to politics to science.
 They may point out something that’s honest, but not necessarily pleasing to hear; especially for more sensitive types.
 ENTPs enjoy piecing apart ideas and theories out loud, and sometimes those ideas are controversial or difficult to accept.
 Listeners may accuse the ENTP of taking a particular stance on something they don’t even hold; they were just arguing all the perspectives on an idea out loud to make sense of it.

 ENTP women can also feel like they don’t quite fit in with friends who seem to be content with small talk or surface level topics.
 They crave deep conversations, intellectual debates, and stories that spark possibilities and exciting ideas in their mind.
 This can lead them to feeling isolated or misunderstood if they don’t have anyone to share these conversations with.